mesonbuild/meson/docs/markdown/Reference-manual.md

 - `output` file to write the results to (e.g. `version.c`)
 - `fallback` version number to use when no revision control information is present, such as when building from a release tarball

 Meson will read the contents of `input`, replace the string `@VCS_TAG@` with the detected revision number and write the result to `output`.
 This method returns an opaque [`custom_target`](#custom_target) object that you should put in your main program.
-If you desire more specific behavior than what this command provides, you should use `custom_target`.
+If you desire more specific behaviour than what this command provides, you should use `custom_target`.

 ## Built-in objects